LarsBremen/template_node_ts/README.md

 `bugs->url` and `homepage` according to your new project name and your new repository.
 After that delete the tsconfig and run `npm install` this will correct the name in the package-lock.json and install all packages necessary.
+Do not forget to add the package-lock.json back to git!

 ## Build and Run
 `npm run build` compiles the app to js.